 Robertson spent 1943 splitting time at third base with Ellis Clary.
 He hit .217 in 59 games, with 3 home runs and 14 RBIs.
 He was playing third base on September 30 when the Senators were facing the Indians at Washington’s Griffith Stadium.
 Ken Keltner hit a ground ball to Robertson, who fielded it and fired the ball toward first baseman Micky Vernon.
 The ball sailed over Vernon and into the stands, where it struck 32-year-old Clarence Stagemyer in the head.
 Stagemyer, a federal employee, was rushed to a hospital but died a couple of hours later.
-He remains the only baseball fan to die from injuries sustained by a thrown ball.
+He remains the only fan to die from injuries sustained by a thrown ball at an MLB game.

 Robertson spent the next two years in military service.
 He played for a team on the Bainbridge Naval Training Station, and he had some fellow big leaguers like Dick Sisler as teammates.
 He inadvertently caused his brother-in-law Joe Cronin some strife in an exhibition game.
 Robertson’s Bainbridge Commodores faced the Boston Red Sox, managed by Cronin, on June 19, 1944.
 Robertson belted an inside-the-park home run, and when he slid into home, he broke Red Sox catcher Bill Conroy’s thumb.
 Conroy wasn’t a great hitter, but that must have made for some awkward family gatherings that year.